 Into the saucepan put the following:

-- 250g stoned prunes, roughly chopped – see NOTES if you mistakenly buy stone-in Prunes as I did!
+- 250g stoned prunes, roughly chopped – if you mistakenly buy stone-in Prunes (as I do every year!) just soak them in boiling water for about 10 minutes, and the stones will slip out really easily

 - 250g raisins